dlord/kubernetes-the-hardcore-way/docs/cluster-setup.md

 # Cluster Setup

-We will be setting up a 2 node cluster setup.
+We will be setting up a 2 node cluster.
 One master node, and one regular node.
 For simplicity, I will use the term _master_ and _slave_.

-Our master node will act as both the bootstrap node and the main control node.
+Our master will act as both the bootstrap node and the main control node.
 This will not run any jobs except for certain things like Daemon Sets.

-Our slave node will run everything else.
+Our slave will run everything else.

 ## Linux Distro Requirements